mekhushi/BallistX-/README.md

 ---

 ## 📜 License
-This project is released under the MIT License.
+This project is licensed under the **GNU AGPL v3.0** License.
-Feel free to use, adapt, or expand with attribution.
+Reproduction, redistribution, or rebranding is not allowed without permission.
+© 2025 Khushiee (Walking Human)